CUBRID/cubrid-manual/en/security.rst

 Table Encryption Checking
 -------------------------

-You can check whether the table is encrypted or not by following three ways.
+You can check whether the table is encrypted by following three ways.

 SHOW CREATE TABLE
 ^^^^^^^^^^^^^^^^^